What Is Choline? Brain Boosting Benefits | SANEMD - SANE:MD

 According to the Harvard School of Public Health: (3)

-"Most choline is metabolized in the liver where it is converted into phosphatidylcholine, which assists in building fat-carrying proteins and breaking down cholesterol.
-It is also “food” for beneficial gut bacteria."
+“Most choline is metabolized in the liver where it is converted into phosphatidylcholine, which assists in building fat-carrying proteins and breaking down cholesterol, and plays a key role in maintaining the structural integrity of cell membranes.
+It is also “food” for beneficial gut bacteria.”

-The body also converts a significant portion of phosphatidylcholine into acetylcholine, an essential and abundant neurotransmitter in the brain.
+The body also converts a significant portion of phosphatidylcholine into the neurotransmitter acetylcholine, an essential and abundant neurotransmitter in the brain.
 For this reason, choline is known as a brain nutrient.
+Choline plays an essential role in the synthesis of acetylcholine, which is crucial for memory and mood regulation.

 Acetylcholine is not only crucial for brain development and function but also stimulates muscle contractions and helps regulate arousal and sleep.